crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: First you have submit two PRs then let us know you’ve completed the challenge by filling out the form on our [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) and we will send you a e-mail.
 The repos are: [Camunda BPM](https://github.com/camunda/), [bpmn.io](https://github.com/bpmn-io/), and [Zeebe-io](https://github.com/zeebe-io/).
 - **Notes**: Check out Camunda [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) for more info & how to get the T-shirt.

+#### **CircleCI**

+- **Swag**: T-shirt, stickers and Limited Edition Magic Orb Pin
+- **Requirements**:
+  - 1-3 PRs to receive a sticker pack
+  - 4 PRs to receive stickers and a T-shirt
+  - Develop one new Orb and get all of the stuff plus a Magic Pin
+- **How to sign up**:
+  - Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config
+  - Challenge 2: Develop and publish an orb using the Orb Development Kit (COMING SOON).
+Make sure your orb offers value to other developers!
+  - After you are done with any one of the two challenges use [this](https://circleci-community.typeform.com/to/mErGL0nv) form to enter you PRs.
+- **Notes**: Check out the official website of CircleCI [here](https://hacktoberfest.circleci.com/).
+PRs must either be merged or tagged with the "Orbtoberfest" label to count.

 ### D

 #### **Datenanfragen.de e.
 V.**